alphadevking/handl-form-manager/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## API Key Regeneration

+Users can regenerate their API key from the dashboard.
+This will invalidate the old API key and generate a new one.

+## Styling

 ---

 Built with ❤️ using React Router.